cozy-fox/Vue-Laravel_demo/README.md

 Install VueCLI: https://cli.vuejs.org/guide/installation.html

 ## Laravel API Project Installation
+1. Install Laragon
+2. Update the version of PHP to 8.2
+3. Enable Sodium extension of PHP, by erasing ; in sodium in PHP.ini file.

-1. Navigate in your Laravel API project folder: `cd your-laravel-json-api-project`
+4. Navigate in your Laravel API project folder: `cd your-laravel-json-api-project`
-2. Install project dependencies: `composer install`
+5. Install project dependencies: `composer install`
-3. Create a new .env file: `cp .env.example .env`
+6. Create a new .env file: `cp .env.example .env`
-4. Add your own database credentials in the .env file in DB_DATABASE, DB_USERNAME, DB_PASSWORD
+7. Add your own database credentials in the .env file in DB_DATABASE, DB_USERNAME, DB_PASSWORD
-5. Create users table: `php artisan migrate --seed`
+8. Create users table: `php artisan migrate --seed`
-6. Generate application key: `php artisan key:generate`
+9. Generate application key: `php artisan key:generate`
-7. Install Laravel Passport: `php artisan passport:install` and set in the .env file the CLIENT_ID and CLIENT_SECRET that you receive
+10. Install Laravel Passport: `php artisan passport:install` and set in the .env file the CLIENT_ID and CLIENT_SECRET that you receive
-8. Add your own mailtrap.io credentials in MAIL_USERNAME and MAIL_PASSWORD in the .env file
+11. Add your own mailtrap.io credentials in MAIL_USERNAME and MAIL_PASSWORD in the .env file
+12. Copy the project to C:/laragon/www with the name "todo"
+13. Run Laragon server.

 ## Vue Soft UI Dashboard Project Installation